rociogaleote/tfm/README.md

-# Accompanying Code for Master’s Thesis - Not-so-Great Expectations: Analyzing Gender, Genre and Reader Bias in Commercial Fiction Using Natural Language Processing
+# Accompanying Code for Master’s Thesis - Not-so-Great Expectations: Analyzing Gender, Genre and Reader Bias in Popular Fiction Using Computational Methods
 By Rocío Galeote

 # Project summary